IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Related Work

-Large VLMs have demonstrated strong capabilities in visual scene understanding~\cite{roumeliotis2023chatgpt, liu2023visual, zhang2024llava}.
+\textbf{Vision-Language Models for Physical Reasoning:} Large VLMs have demonstrated strong capabilities in visual scene understanding~\cite{roumeliotis2023chatgpt, liu2023visual, zhang2024llava}.
 Recent work has explored VLMs for physical reasoning: VideoPhy~\cite{bansal2024videophy} fine-tunes VLM-based evaluators for physical law adherence, Physics Context Builders~\cite{balazadeh2025physics} produce structured physical scene descriptions, and VLMs have been applied to hypothesize governing functional forms~\cite{liu2025mimicking}.
 Despite these advances, the application of VLMs to governing-equation identification for quantitative parameter estimation remains unexplored.
-IRIS benchmarks four complementary routing strategies for the first time.
+IRIS benchmarks four complementary routing strategies for the first time. \\